ShreyasAmbre/nxEcomApp/README.md

 - Integrated **`shared-main-nav`** component inside the **root app component**

 ---
-## 📗 Step 3 — Installation of NgRx and Creating Global core lib
+## 📗 Step 3 — Installation of NgRx and Creating Global core lib - Completed
 - Installation of NgRx Store, effect, entity and devto0l v18.0.2
 - Creating core library to hold global services, interceptors, and the root NgRx store.
 - Integrated ngRx store, actions, reducer and effect in app.config.ts
 - Create Actions and Reducer to update the store

-## 📗 Step 4 — Creating Architecture Foundation of Application
+## 📗 Step 4 — Creating Architecture Foundation of Application - Completed
 - Created constants/endpoints file inside core
 - Integration interceptor which concat baseUrl with endpoint in core
 - Created appService/serivces for global level logic